microsoft/WindowsAppSDK/specs/applicationdata/ApplicationData.md

         Boolean IsMachinePathSupported();

         /// Return the path for the local cache data store not included in backup and restore operations.
+        /// @note This is equivalent to Windows.Storage.ApplicationDataManager.LocalCacheFolder().Path()
         /// @see https://learn.microsoft.com/uwp/api/windows.storage.applicationdata.localcachefolder
         String LocalCachePath { get; };

         /// Return the path for the local data store.
 This location is backed up to the cloud.
+        /// @note This is equivalent to Windows.Storage.ApplicationDataManager.LocalFolder().Path()
         /// @see https://learn.microsoft.com/uwp/api/windows.storage.applicationdata.localfolder
         String LocalPath { get; };